Contact Us 1-800-596-4880

 --policyId <num>

-ID of a policy applied to the API instance to trigger policy-violation alert type.
+ID of a policy applied to the API instance that triggers a policy-violation alert type.

 --recipient <username>